mlabs-haskell/CardStarter-bulk-airdrop-script/README.md

 `address amount currencySymbol.tokenName`

 - If the `use-pub-key-hashes` flag is set, the addresses become pub key hashes
-- If the `asset-class` and/or `drop-amoun` option is present, the values specified on the cli take precedence over the ones in the file (in this case these fields are optional, however the )
+- If the `asset-class` and/or `drop-amount` option is present, the values specified on the cli take precedence over the ones in the file (in this case these fields are optional, however the )

 #### Examples